DarkTwinge/Brotato-BalanceMod/README.md

 # Thanks To
 Inschato, ArosRising, Hyphen-ated, Pasha, WL, and everyone else that's assisted with feedback, suggestions, or coding help!
-Also thanks to Blobfish for being generally receptive to feedback and suggestions, implementing many previous Balance Mod changes directly into the base game.
+Also thanks to Blobfish for being generally receptive to feedback, implementing many previous Balance Mod changes directly into the base game.

 # License
-You are free to use concepts and code contained within elsewhere, with attribution.
-E.g. if you want to make a spin-off mod with only some of the changes, you are welcome to do so - just link back to the Balance Mod and/or to my Twitch stream.
+You are free to use Balance Mod concepts & code with attribution.
+E.g. if you want to make a spin-off mod with only some changes, you are welcome to do so: just link back to the Balance Mod and/or to my Twitch stream.

 # Now Included in Vanilla
 These changes were originally made for Balance Mod but are now implemented into the main game (either directly or similarly enough to obsolete my version):